react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator-2.0.md

   - `forFade` - Simple fade animation for the header elements.
   - `forStatic` - Simple translate animation to translate the header along with the sliding screen.

-**IMPORTANT**: Always define your animation configuration at the top-level of the file to ensure that the references don't change across re-renders.
+> Note: Always define your animation configuration at the top-level of the file to ensure that the references don't change across re-renders.
 This is important for smooth and reliable transition animations.

-We export various transition presets (under `TransitionPresets`) which bundle various set of these options together to match certain native animations:
+We export various transition presets which bundle various set of these options together to match certain native animations.
+A transition preset is an object containing few animation related screen options exported under `TransitionPresets`.
+Currently the following presets are available:

 - `SlideFromRightIOS` - Standard iOS navigation transition.
 - `ModalSlideFromBottomIOS` - Standard iOS navigation transition for modals.